MundM2007/Ultimate-Unification/README.md

 To install just paste the defaultconfigs, kubejs and unification folders provided in this repository into the minecraft modpack instance.<br/>
 For Setup check out the [wiki](https://github.com/MundM2007/Ultimate-Unification/wiki).<br/>
-To Generate all the Kubejs scripts aswell as asset files run the game and then the main.py file in the unification folder.
+To Generate all the Kubejs scripts aswell as asset files run the game once and then the main.py file in the unification folder.

 ## Required Mods